Expat Exchange

 When we asked people what advice they would give someone preparing to move to Guatemala, they said:

 "Expats should be aware that Guatemala is a Spanish-speaking country, so it is important to learn some basic Spanish before moving there.
 It is also important to research the local culture and customs to ensure a smooth transition.
 Expats should also be aware that the cost of living in Guatemala is generally lower than in other countries, so it is important to budget accordingly.
 Additionally, expats should be aware that the healthcare system in Guatemala is not as advanced as in other countries, so it is important to have adequate health insurance coverage.
-Finally, expats should be aware that the crime rate in Guatemala is higher than in other countries, so it is important to take necessary safety precautions," explained one expat living in Guatemala.
+Finally, expats should be aware that the crime rate in Guatemala is higher than in other countries, so it is important to take necessary safety precautions," said one expat in Guatemala.

 How do I find a place to live in Guatemala?